MintKnight/mintknight/README.md

 ```bash
 mk add wallet
 ```
-Set a name, reference and choose usage: Collection
+Set a name and reference

 ###### Add a new contract
 ```bash